-Each type of keywords carries its own advantages and disadvantages when implemented.
+Each type of keyword carries its advantages and disadvantages when implemented.
 To guide you, we’ve outlined the pros and cons of each keyword below.

 Types of SEO Keywords